Bezoar in rabbits – quick action required!

 The term "bezoar in rabbits" refers to hairballs or foreign bodies that can form in the gastrointestinal tract of rabbits.
-Bezoars are often caused by swallowed hair during grooming, combined with indigestible food components.
-They can cause serious digestive problems, especially if they block the stomach or intestines.
+Bezoars often result from swallowed hair during grooming, combined with indigestible food particles.
+They can cause serious digestive problems, especially if they obstruct the stomach or intestines.

 Bezoar in rabbits